 The content that we produce and share on DifferentBrains.org spans many different mediums, perspectives, and diagnoses.
-But they all have at least one thing in common: it has all been worked on by our neurodiverse mentor subjects!
+But they all have at least one thing in common: it has all been worked on by neurodivergent individuals in our Mentorship Program!

 Taking the First Step Towards Achieving Goals

 It’s a common scenario: young people with a neurodiverse diagnosis, despite average or above average intelligence, graduate from high school only to find themselves unable to successfully transition to the worlds of college and employment.
 Whether they are unable to find their passion, hampered by social skill challenges, or just spending too much time playing video games in their bedrooms, examples of this “failure to launch” have become very common.
 Meanwhile, a lot of the support for those of us with different brains stops once we become adults – resulting in few resources being available to help.
 That’s why we created the Different Brains Mentorship Program!

 The Story of Different Brains Intern Reuben (5 min 34 sec)

 Program participants (trainees) are exposed to the basics of new media journalism, while being given opportunities to develop social skills in a real professional workplace environment.
 The program itself is flexible, both in terms of hours and activities, to allow for the needs of every individual.
 During their time with us, trainees are given the opportunity to: write, produce, and edit videos and audio podcasts; transcribe interviews; write articles and blogs; practice research skills; and develop multiple forms of web content.

 This direct, hands-on work gives them experience to add to resumes, the opportunity to have real credits on published content, and the satisfaction of working on media that gets distributed to the public and makes a positive difference.
 Simultaneously, trainees learn basic job skills including creating and maintaining a work schedule, participating in staff meetings, handling deadlines, and more.
 But the job skills are just the tip of the iceberg!